IvanJoh/mailer-gun/README.md

 ## Installation
 Go through each of the steps below for easy implementation.
 ### Clone Repo
-Download the codebase by running the below command `git clone https://github.com/IvanJoh/mailer-gun.git`
+Download the codebase by running the command
-### Install dependencies
-Install all the required dependencies
-`npm install`
+`git clone https://github.com/IvanJoh/mailer-gun.git`
 ### Copy Examples
 Run the script to copy the example files
 ```
 cd mailer-gun
 sudo ./copyExamples.s
 ```
+### Install dependencies
+Install all the required dependencies
+`npm install`
 ### Update Config files
 Update all the `./config` files with your details, specifically your [Mailgun](https://www.mailgun.com/) credentials in `./config/main.js`
 ### Run Script